 - Easy to hook up and use

-- Customers noted filters were difficult to replace
+- Filters can be difficult to replace

 iSpring currently has one of the top whole house filtration systems on the market.
 However, their iSpring CKC1C countertop filtration system is much different.
 These are not designed as well as other stainless steel countertop systems because the casing is made from plastic.
 While that’s not technically an issue because the inside of the filter is made from a micron carbon block cartridge system, it doesn’t fit every kitchen’s needs.

 However, it does remove 95% of all contaminants and is third-party tested to meet NS/ANSI standards.
 It can remove all odors, herbicides, pesticides, industrial chemicals, sand, silt, sediment, rust, and chlorine from your water.
 While it is designed to take up minimal countertop space, the height of the water filter can get in the way of some cabinets.